adfernandes/precompiled-portaudio-windows/README.md

 ## What do I get?

-You get [PortAudio](http://portaudio.com) [SVN r1889](https://subversion.assembla.com/svn/portaudio/portaudio/) as of April 11, 2013 built with Microsoft Visual Studio 2012 on Windows 7 (x64) host using Steinberg's [ASIO SDK](http://www.steinberg.net/en/company/developer.html) version 2.2, using the Microsoft `v7.1` and `v8.0a` software development kits as required for WDM/KS and DS on all operating systems and architectures.
+You get [PortAudio](http://portaudio.com) [SVN r1891](https://subversion.assembla.com/svn/portaudio/portaudio/) as of May 05, 2013 built with Microsoft Visual Studio 2012 on Windows 7 (x64) host using Steinberg's [ASIO SDK](http://www.steinberg.net/en/company/developer.html) version 2.2, using the Microsoft `v7.1` and `v8.0a` software development kits as required for WDM/KS and DS on all operating systems and architectures.

 **All audio subsystems were enabled.** Specifically `PA_USE_ASIO=1`, `PA_USE_DS=1` (DirectSound), `PA_USE_WMME=1` (MME), `PA_USE_WASAPI=1`, and `PA_USE_WDMKS=1` (WDM/KS).
 The `PAWIN_USE_WDMKS_DEVICE_INFO` preprocessor symbol was also defined.